 Whale Research Tourism Expeditions

-Immerse yourself in the marine mammal fieldwork that MICS has conducted for 40 years!
+Immerse yourself in the marine mammal fieldwork that MICS has conducted for over 40 years!

 Every year, MICS offers the public the unique opportunity to participate and immerse themselves in their research on marine mammals in the form of ecotourism expeditions known as “research sessions”.